SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 Or

-- Minting NFT's via http://testnets.opensea.io/ and using the OpenSea API https://docs.opensea.io/reference/rinkeby-api-overview to load your tokens from Rinkeby.
+- Minting NFT's via http://testnets.opensea.io/ and using the OpenSea API [https://docs.opensea.io/reference/rinkeby-api-overview ](https://docs.opensea.io/reference/api-overview) to load your tokens from Goerli or any chosen supported testnet.

 Laslty...